 - Open the “Project Settings” window by going to “Edit > Project Settings” in the top menu.

 - In the “Project Settings” window, select the “Player” option from the list on the left.

 - In the “Player” settings, scroll down to the “Color Space” section and select the colour space that you want to use for your project, either Linear or Gamma.

-It’s also important to note that when targeting VR platforms, it’s recommended to use the Linear colour space, as this will give you more control over the colours in your scene and allow you to achieve more accurate results.
+It’s important to note that when targeting VR platforms, it’s recommended to use the Linear colour space, as this will give you more control over the colours in your scene and allow you to achieve more accurate results.

-Another way to change the colour space is with the Oculus Integration Unity package, this lets you override the colour space of the headset at runtime.
+Another way to change the colour space is with the Oculus Integration Unity package, which lets you override the colour space of the headset at runtime.
 If you do not see any issues with the output from the default colour space, do not use this setting.
 Leave it disabled to use the default color space of the headset.